skagawa2/skagawa2/README.md

 - ⚡ Fun fact: ...
 -->

-- My name is Shaw Kagawa and I am an undergraduate studying Computer Science + Statistics and Integrative Biology Honors at the University of Illinois at Urbana-Champaign, graduating in December 2022.
+- My name is Shaw Kagawa and am currently an Computational Associate at the Broad Institute of MIT and Harvard!
+I studied Computer Science + Statistics and Integrative Biology Honors at the University of Illinois at Urbana-Champaign and graduated in December 2022.
-- 🌱 I’m currently learning **about computational genomics**
+- 🌱 I’m currently interested in **computational genomics, statistical learning, data engineering, and everything in between!**
 - 📫 How to reach me: **email (skagawa2@illinois.edu)**
 - 😄 Pronouns: **he/him/his**
-- ⚡ Fun fact: **I was a member of the Marching Illini!**
+- ⚡ Fun fact: **I was a member of the Marching Illini and the Blue Devils B Drum and Bugle Corps!**